The Regional City - Local Campus in the Metropolitan Fringe

-ANCB The Metropolitan Laboratory in collaboration with the Münster School of Architecture, the Leibniz Universität Hannover, the HafenCity Universität Hamburg, the Technische Universität Berlin, the Royal Institute of Technology - KTH Stockholm and the Leibniz-Institut für Regionalentwicklung und Strukturplanung, Erkner.
+ANCB The Aedes Metropolitan Laboratory in collaboration with msa Münster School of Architecture, Leibniz Universität Hannover, HafenCity Universität Hamburg, TU Berlin, KTH Royal Institute of Technology, Stockholm and Leibniz-Institut für Regionalentwicklung und Strukturplanung, Erkner

-New working approaches and tools are needed to understand and support the future of the City As Region.
+New working approaches and tools are needed to understand and support the future of the 'Region as City'.
 While in an urban age city-euphoria and ideas about the future development of big cities take centre stage, the periphery is often neglected and in a state of oblivion.
 Nevertheless, a large proportion of people live at the fringes of major cities; and while there are some concepts for e.g. intermediate cities, sprawls and edge cities, there is still a lack of discourse on the possibilities of these areas.

 The International Summer School

-Miriam Mlecek, Programme Manager, ANCB The Metropolitan Laboratory, Berlin
+Miriam Mlecek, Programme Manager, ANCB Aedes The Metropolitan Laboratory, Berlin

 Ton Matton, MattonOffice, Wendorf

-Gerhard Mahnken, Leibniz Inst. for Regional Development and Structural Planning, Erkner
+Gerhard Mahnken, Leibniz Insititute for Regional Development and Structural Planning, Erkner